devlikeapro/waha-docs/content/en/docs/how-to/install/index.md

 You can use any operating system for host system (Linux, Windows or macOS) as long as you have Docker installed, and it can run **Linux** containers.

-**Linux** is the most recommended operating system for running Docker containers.

 💡 We recommend using **Linux** with **Debian** or **Ubuntu** based distributions.

 {{< details "<b>Linux</b>" >}}